-The realised gains from financial instruments at fair value through profit or loss ("FVTPL") represents the difference between the carrying amount of the financial instrument at the beginning of the reporting period, or the transactions price if it was purchased in the current reporting period, and its settlement price.
+The realised gains from financial instruments at fair value through profit or loss ("FVTPL") represents the difference between the carrying amount of the financial instrument at the beginning of the reporting period, or the transactions price if it was purchased in the current reporting period, and its settlement price upon disposal.

-The unrealised gain represents the difference between the carrying amount of a financial instrument at the beginning of the period, or the transaction price if it was purchased in the current period, and its carrying amount at the end of the reporting period.
+The unrealised gain represents the difference between the carrying amount of a financial instrument at the beginning of the period, or the transaction price if it was purchased in the current period, and its carrying amount at the reporting date.